Along the top of this application, there are five tabs:

 The sample subjects used are not based on real subject data and should not be used to assess MPM performance or recommend thresholds for real-world cases.

-This application is included as supplemental material for the article - J. Uthoff, N. Koehn, J. Larson, S.K.N.
+J. Uthoff, N. Koehn, J. Larson, S.K.N.
 Dilger, E. Hammond, A. Schwartz, B. Mullan, R. Sanchez, R.M.
 Hoffman, J.C.
 Sieren, ''Post-imaging Mathematical Prediction Models: Are They Clinically Relevant?'' published in European Radiology.
-PMID: XXXXXX
+PMID: 30937590

 The authors would like to acknowledge Mark Escher and Patrick Thalken for their assistance in application deployment.